AI Detection in Higher Education

 Resources

-AI Course Policy Guide: A guide to design a course policy that suits your course preferences.
+AI Course Statement Guide: A guide to design a course policy that suits your preferences, with examples for building clear AI course expectations.

 AI Explorer: Learn what is happening in higher education and related industries including special projects, environmental impact, new products and related news, and explore AI technologies students and faculty are using.